OvidioCalvet/OvidioCalvet/README.md

 ## About Me

-I’m a developer with a passion for creating streamlined solutions that merge functionality with minimalist design.
+I’m a developer with a passion for creating streamlined solutions that merge functionality with minimalist design. <br />
-My focus is on automating workflows, building efficient Python scripts, and using Notion to manage and organize projects effectively.
+My focus is on automating workflows, building efficient Python scripts, and using Notion to manage and organize projects effectively. <br />

 - Currently exploring ways to improve knowledge management systems with **Python** and **Notion API**.
 - Constantly learning and inspired by the balance between **simplicity** and **functionality**.